Nebulanomi/aks-training/README.md

    --connection-string $AZURE_STORAGE_CONNECTION_STRING
    ```

-4) Extract the Storage account key and create a secret.
+4) Extract the Storage account key and create a secret:

    - This secret will be referenced by the pod volume.